tbranyen/diffhtml/packages/diffhtml-components/README.md

 # <±/> diffHTML Components

-*JavaScript classes for rendering components using either Custom Element or React-inspired implementations.*
+*Provides a way to use function, class, and stateful components with diffHTML.
+Inspired by React and other component based frameworks.*

 Stable Version: 1.0.0-beta.18

-The exported classes `Component` and `WebComponent` are designed to be inter-changeable and as close to feature-parity as possible.
-This helps bridge the React / Web Component gap.
+The exported class `Component` is designed to be used as either a vanilla JS class component, or registered as a Web Component.

+Refer to the website [https://diffhtml.org/components.html](https://diffhtml.org/components.html) for documentation.

 ## Installation